-Similarly, an IoMT system Instant Blood Pressure (IBP) Auralife is presented in [56] for BP measurement by using a mobile phone and without the use of any external hardware.
-IBP Auralife extract the BP values from the Photoplethysmogram (PPG) signal that is acquired by using flash led light and a mobile camera.
-The accuracy of the system is evaluated by using the AAMI/ISO 81060-2:2013 protocol to compare IBP with other reference upper-arm cuffless BP monitors, and oscillometric blood pressure cuff devices.
-The result analysis shows that the device systolic BP mean accuracy is 2.7mmHg and diastolic BP mean accuracy is 2.6 mmHg.
-However, the system will deliver result with these accuracies only for individuals whose BP lie in a specific range, therefore, it is not suitable for use by individuals whose BP falls outside of systolic range of 83 - 178 (mmHg) or diastolic range of 58-107 (mmHg).
-The manufacturer declares that it is not recommended for medical use and not a substitute for cuff based or other BP monitor because it provides an estimate of BP only.
-Another device named as “Asus VivoWatch BP” is reported in [57] in which an ECG sensor on the back of the watch acquires an ECG signal from the wrist and an optical sensor on the front of the watch for PPG signal measurement from the index finger.
-This data is then automatically processed and measurement results are displayed to the user.
-However, the manufacturer has not provided any information about the accuracy of the device.
+Similarly, the IoMT-based Instant Blood Pressure (IBP) Auralife app is presented in [56] for BP measurement using a mobile phone and without the use of any external hardware.
+IBP Auralife extracts the BP values from the photoplethysmogram (PPG) signal acquired with a flash led light and a mobile camera.
+The accuracy of the system is evaluated by using the AAMI/ISO 81060-2:2013 protocol to compare IBP with other reference upper-arm cuffless BP monitors and oscillometric blood pressure cuff devices.
+A result analysis shows that the device’s systolic BP mean accuracy is 2.7 mmHg and diastolic BP mean accuracy is 2.6 mmHg.
+However, the system only delivers results at this level of accuracy for individuals whose BP lies in a specific range; therefore, it is not suitable for use by individuals whose BP falls outside of the systolic range of 83–178 mmHg or diastolic range of 58–107 mmHg.
+The manufacturer states that it is not recommended for medical use and not a substitute for cuff-based or other BP monitors because it provides an estimate of BP only.
+Another device, the Asus VivoWatch BP, is reported in [57].
+This device has an ECG sensor on the back that receives an ECG signal from the wrist and an optical sensor on the front for the measurement of PPG signals from the index finger.
+This data is then automatically processed, and the results are displayed to the user.
+However, the manufacturer has not provided any information on the accuracy of the device.

-IoMT-BMS for brain diseases
+IoMT BMS for brain diseases

-Several people are affected by brain diseases such as brain tumour, dementia, headache, brain stroke, chronic pain in the head, Tourette syndrome, Alzheimer, Parkinson, epilepsy, and many others.
-The development of IoMT based BMS in field of brain-related diseases is a promising solution for the monitoring patients and timely detect such diseases.
-Typical devices that are used in IoMT based BMS for brain-related diseases are electroencephalogram (EEG) electrodes, smart-watches, galvanic skin response sensors, cameras and so on.
-These devices are used to monitor brain-disease patient, for example, by using EEG electrodes it is possible to measure EEG signals for monitoring brain activities, by means of galvanic skin response sensors the changes in sweat gland can be measured to monitor stress, and by using cameras it is possible to monitor the daily physical activities of patients (e.g neuro-degenerative disease patient).
-In this context, some of the IoMT brain-related BMSs are used for monitoring and measuring vital signs (for example stress level and EEG signals) and then to generate an alarm in case a crisis occurs.
+Many people are affected by brain diseases, such as brain tumours, dementia, headaches, brain strokes, chronic pains in the head, Tourette’s syndrome, Alzheimer’s, Parkinson’s and epilepsy.
+The development of IoMT-based BMS in the field of brain-related diseases is a promising solution for the monitoring of patients and timely detection of such diseases.
+Typical devices that are used in IoMT-based BMS for brain-related diseases are electroencephalogram (EEG) electrodes, smartwatches, galvanic skin response sensors and cameras.
+These devices are used to monitor brain-disease patients.
+For example, by using EEG electrodes, it is possible to measure EEG signals to monitor brain activities, with galvanic skin response sensors, the changes in sweat glands can be measured to monitor stress and with cameras, it is possible to monitor the daily physical activities of patients (e.g. neuro-degenerative disease patients).
+In this context, some IoMT brain-related BMS are used to monitor and measure vital signs (for example stress levels and EEG signals) and can then generate an alarm in the case of a crisis.